milvus-io/milvus/install.md

 - Ubuntu 18.04 or higher

-  If your Ubuntu version is lower than 18.04, we recommend you to pull a [docker image of Ubuntu 18.04](https://docs.docker.com/install/linux/docker-ce/ubuntu/) as your compilation environment.
+  If your operating system is not Ubuntu 18.04 or higher, we recommend you to pull a [docker image of Ubuntu 18.04](https://docs.docker.com/install/linux/docker-ce/ubuntu/) as your compilation environment.

 - CMake 3.12 or higher